Family Therapy

 -

-If you’re experiencing immediate risk, domestic violence, or feel unsafe, couples therapy is likely not an appropriate as a first step.
+If you’re experiencing immediate risk, domestic violence, or feel unsafe, family therapy is likely not an appropriate as a first step.

 Please contact emergency services or local crisis supports.